Richard J. Powell

 Professor Powell joined the University of Maine faculty in 2001.
 Prior to coming to the University of Maine, he taught at Hamilton College (where he directed the Semester in Washington DC Program).
 He has also held visiting faculty appointments at Colby College (Maine) and Beloit College (Wisconsin).

 He grew up in suburban Detroit (Michigan), where he graduated from Cranbrook Kingswood School.
 He and his wife are the parents of three grown children.
-His personal interests include golf, hockey, photography, genealogy, travel, and jazz & country music.
+His personal interests include golf, hockey, photography, genealogy, travel, and jazz music.